line-storm/blog-bundle/README.md

 Twig Template Overrides
 -----------------------
-As will all symfony2 bundles, you can override the default templates by adding files under `app/Resources/LineStromBlogBundle/views/...`
+As with all symfony2 bundles, you can override the default templates by adding files under `app/Resources/LineStromBlogBundle/views/...`